RabbitMQ¶

 general.mq.local: false

-, all other RabbitMQ properties (such as storage and policies) will be ignored because the external RabbitMQ is expected to be pre-configured. - Ifgeneral.mq.local: true
+, all other RabbitMQ properties (such as storage, policies or metrics) will be ignored because the external RabbitMQ is expected to be pre-configured. - Ifgeneral.mq.local: true

 , only 1 replica of rabbitmq will be deployed. in addition, we do not support more than 1 replica of rabbitmq with local.
-Such configuraitons will result in unexpected behavior.
+Such configurations will result in unexpected behavior.

-– The name of the RabbitMQ queue. - Changing this value creates a new queue (and a corresponding Dead Letter Queue). - Old queues will not be deleted automatically. - New messages will be sent to the new queue.
+– The declared RabbitMQ queues names. - Changing these values creates new queues (and a corresponding Dead Letter Queues). - Old queues will not be deleted automatically. - New messages will be sent to the new queues.

 Policy Configuration¶